 Why Do I Need a Business Owners Policy?

-If there is damage to your property or the property of others, employee theft, mechanical difficulties, or an everyday accident at your business that causes a loss of income, a BOP can keep you from having to close your doors as a result of the expenses related to the events.
+Every business needs insurance but policies can get pricey.
+Sometimes a BOP is less costly than individual policies which is why it's appealing.
+Furthermore, if there is damage to your property or the property of others, employee theft, mechanical difficulties, or an everyday accident at your business that causes a loss of income, a BOP can keep you from having to close your doors as a result of the expenses related to the events.

 Terrible things can happen if you don’t have a BOP: